Vale High School

 Vale High School is a public high school in Vale, Oregon, United States.
 It is a part of Vale School District 84.

 The Vale School District takes students from Vale and Brogan, as well as the unincorporated community of Willowcreek.
-As of 1979 Vale High also takes high school students from Juntura, which is in Juntura School District 12 (a K-8 school district).
-As of 2009 some students in the Juntura area attended Vale High.
+As of 1979, Vale High School also includes students from Juntura, which is in Juntura School District 12 (a K-8 school district).
+As of 2009, some students in the Juntura area attended Vale High.

+History

+Vale High School was formerly part of the Vale Union High School District and known as Vale Union High School.
+A 1992 referendum approved the consolidation of the Vale Union High School District, Vale Elementary School District, Willowcreek School District, and the Brogan School District, which led to the present Vale School District 84.

+The current campus was constructed in 1954.
+Later additions include a computer lab and library, finished in 1998.

 Academics

-The graduation rate has risen over recent years.
-In 2008, the school's graduation rate was 87% with 80 of the 92 senior students receiving a high school diploma.
-In 2022, the school's graduation rate was 97% with 66 of the 67 senior students receiving a high school diploma.
+The graduation rate has risen over recent years, even as graduating classes vary in size.
+In 2008, the school's graduation rate was 87%, with 80 of the 92 senior students receiving a high school diploma.
+In 2022, the school's graduation rate was 99%, with 66 of the 67 senior students receiving a high school diploma.

-As of 2024, Vale High School is ranked #6,873 in the country, and #67 in the state of Oregon.
+As of 2026, Vale High School is ranked #4,878 in the country, and #48 in the state of Oregon.
+This placed Vale High School as the highest ranked non-charter high school in the Ontario Micropolitan Statistical Area.
+Additionally, Vale High School ranked fifth among all Oregon high schools in state assessment performance.

+Athletics

+Vale High School competes at the Oregon 3A classification level in the Eastern Oregon League and offers the following competitive sports: